Click to refer colleagues and get 30% off

 HeLa cells were transduced with mCherry expressing gutless adenovirus.
 HeLa cells were transduced with mCherry expressing gutless adenovirus and presented strong mCherry signal.

-Figure 2.
-HeLa cells were transduced with mcherry expressing gutless adenovirus at an MOI of 5000.
+Figure 7.
+HEK293A cells were transduced with EGFP-expressing gutless Ad5 adenovirus at an MOI of 1000.
 Magnification: 100x.
 Left: bright field.
-Right: mcherry.
+Right: GFP.

 How to Order